garutilorenzo/iptables-docker/README.md

 ### The solution

-The solution to this problem is a simple bash script (combined to an awk script) to manage our iptables rules.
+The solution for this problem is a simple bash script (combined to an awk script) to manage our iptables rules.
 In short the script parse the output of the *iptables-save* command and preserve a set of chains.
 The chains preserved are:

 for table nat: